microsoft/app-camp/docs/new-adventure/04-add-ai.md

 ~~~

 ???+ note "Code walk-through"
     You might notice that the Azure OpenAI and OpenAI services are very similar.
 They both have `generateMessage()` functions that call openAiClient.createCompletion() with a prompt, and receive a response from the AI model.

-They also both have some super simple prompt generation code to allow the user to generate different kinds of responses to a message in Microsoft Teams.
+    They also both use the [OpenAI API](https://github.com/openai/openai-node){target=_blank}.
+This is a client-side library for calling OpenAI services, from NodeJS in this case.

 ## Exercise 2: Install the Open AI API package